-I’d bet that if the Wii U had featured a more robust back catalogue of classic titles that were upscaled for HD TVs, the console would have been much more popular.
-Sure, if you’re tech savvy enough you can mod the Wii U to do just that.
+I’d bet that if the Wii U had featured a more robust back catalog of classic titles that were upscaled for HD TVs, the console would have been much more popular.
+Sure, if you’re tech-savvy enough you can mod the Wii U to do just that.
 But for those of us not so technologically inclined, why aren’t there more classic Nintendo games to play on their fancy ‘new’ console?
 It just doesn’t make sense.

-There you have it – 5 reasons why I think the Wii U failed horribly.
+There you have it – 5 reasons why I think the Wii U is dead horribly.
 If you think of any more reasons, be sure to let us know in the comments.